|L-R: Bleufer, Pistolgrip and a

 with zebra mussels - exercise the utmost care to keep them out of other watersheds.

 See the Mussel Bed for more information on the

 to learn more about them and how you can help prevent the spread of this unwanted invader.

-here for the Kansas Department of Wildlife and Parks web page on zebra mussels.
+here for the Kansas Department of Wildlife, Parks & Tourism web page on zebra

 Click the icon for the KDWP brochure on